Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

-Will it look bad on your credit report?
-Will it affect your ability to get a loan in the future?
+Will a consolidation loan look bad on your credit report?
+Will it change your credit score or affect your ability to get a loan in the future?
 And how do you go about consolidating your debt so that it won’t negatively affect your credit rating?

 The debt consolidation loan is probably the most popular form of debt consolidation.
 Simply put, you get a new loan that has better terms and a lower interest rate, to pay off your other debts.
 If you’re currently thinking about consolidating your debts this option is probably high on your list of viable choices.

-A debt consolidation loan can be an extremely useful tool, just make sure you’re getting one that is actually going to help your debt situation, and not hurt it.
 Your best bet is to go with an alternative lender, especially if your credit is already less than great.
 Banks typically only want to lend to people with a high credit score.
 An Alternative lender will work with you to help you get back on track; just make sure you choose a reputable lender.

 It’s important to remember that a debt consolidation loan may cause a short-term dip in your credit scores.
 But over time as your make on-time payments and pay off your debt consolidation loan, you will build a healthy payment history.
 This is one of the most important factors used to calculate a credit score.